byu-cpe/ecen320/_labs/lab_01.md

 # Exercise #2 - Digital Logic and Binary Numbers

 In this next exercise, you will configure the FPGA with a different circuit.
 To use and experiment with this new circuit, you need to load [this configuration, or bit, file]({% link resources/example_bitfiles/basys3byuuserdemo.bit %}) onto the FPGA.
-You will be loading bit files on the the FPGA for **every** lab each week.
+You will be loading bit files on the FPGA for most labs each week.
 You will be creating your own bit files in future lab assignments from the circuits you design.

 In this case, download the above bitfile onto your computer using whatever mechanism your browser supports.